Table of contents

 template-editor-gtm-webcontainer-import-template

-Next, add the Consent State Template via GitHub by clicking on Code and Download ZIP.
+Next, add the Consent State Template via Github by clicking on Code and Download ZIP.
 Import and then choose Save to save the template.

 download-taggrs-consent-state-template-from-github